 Opportunities for transfer students

-- Transfer students will be eligible to compete for journal or honor board membership during the July 7-July 18 competition period.
+- Transfer students will be eligible to compete for journal or honor board membership during the competition period in early July.
 Those interested in this possibility are encouraged to apply for transfer admission as soon as possible.

 - Fall orientation for transfer and visiting students.